China backs e-commerce expansion in win for Alibaba, JD.com

 Li’s support would benefit Alibaba, the world’s largest e-commerce company, which is already investing in cloud computing and internet finance.
 Its biggest rival, Beijing-based JD.com, has seen its transactions more than treble in its online marketplace.

-Others firms likely to benefit include social networking and entertainment company Tencent Holding Ltd (0700.HK) and online search firm Baidu Inc (BIDU.O).
-Both have internet finance operations and are expanding internationally.
+Others firms likely to benefit include social networking and entertainment company Tencent Holding Ltd and online search firm Baidu Inc. Both have internet finance operations and are expanding internationally.

 Both Li and the National Development and Reform Commision (NDRC), in a separate annual report, stressed the need to boost the technology industry, at a time of slowing economic growth and as China tries to transition into a consumption-based economy from its heavy reliance on manufacturing.